meltyourface/blank/posts/Practitioner-of-the-crooked-path/The-Dreamers-Ritual-Accessing-Hidden-Knowledge-Through-Lucid-Dreaming/index.md

 ---
 Ritual Name: The Dreamer's Path to Secret Wisdom

-Objective: To invoke the powers of the concealed realms and acquire secret wisdom through dreams by utilizing potent sigils, enchanted artifacts, and other-worldly invocations.
+**Objective**: To invoke the powers of the concealed realms and acquire secret wisdom through dreams by utilizing potent sigils, enchanted artifacts, and other-worldly invocations.

 ### I. Ceremonial Preparation